ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_hana_template_vmware/guide.de-de.md

 | Storage tier                      | All flash                      |

 <sup>* For a SAP HANA on Private Cloud solution.</sup>
-<sup>The value for this rule will depend on the number of capacity disks (vSAN Capacity) in your vSAN cluster.</sup>
+<sup>The value for this rule will depend on the number of capacity disks (vSAN Capacity) on your hosts.</sup>

 This VM Storage Policy must be applied to the disks that host the /hana/data (on Hard Disk 4) and /hana/log (on Hard Disk 5) volumes of your virtual machine.